-Vitamin E works as an antioxidant, helping to enhance cell activity and protects cell membranes from free radicals.
-It is often used to help performance horses that experience soreness, tying-up, or horses that require antioxidant support for a neurological health concern.
+Vitamin E works as an antioxidant, helping to support cell activity and protects cell membranes from free radicals.
+It is often used to help performance horses that experience temporary muscle soreness.

 More Details »Overall Wellness Formulas with Vitamin E »